 - Finnish old timber sauna (approx. 90°C)

-- Family textile sauna in the outdoor area
+- Family textile sauna at the outdoor area (approx. 50°C)

 - Aroma-steam bath

 Who invented it?